Spiritfire0/venti-interview-tasksreal-time-inventory-system/README.md

 6. **Security** - Solutions should follow security best practices

 Each task includes specific instructions and evaluation criteria tailored to the skills being tested.

+## Using This Repository as a Template

+This repository is set up as a GitHub template.
+To use it for your own project:

+1. Click the "Use this template" button at the top of this repository
+2. Create your new repository (can be private)
+3. Start building on top of this foundation

+**Note:** When you create a repository from this template, an issue will be automatically created in your new repository with information about the template origin.
+The issue will include instructions on how to add the original owner as a collaborator if you wish to share your work with them.

+This setup enables:
+- Private development of your own project based on these tasks
+- Optional sharing with the original repository owner (manual process)
+- Getting feedback and assistance when needed

+For more information about this template setup, see the [TEMPLATE_SETUP.md](./TEMPLATE_SETUP.md) file.